-Most recently, on 17 March, the Fellowship’s inaugural cohort of 18 students had the opportunity to meet with donor John McCall MacBain.
+In March 2022, the Fellowship’s inaugural cohort of 18 students had the opportunity to meet with donor John McCall MacBain.

 The relaxed ‘fireside chat’ featured an inspired speech from John, where he generously shared insights about his philanthropic work and his investment in scholarship programs around the world.